pretix/pretix-docs/docs/guides/widget.md

 If you are using Stripe as a payment provider and want to offer Apple Pay through the widget, then you have to verify the domain with Apple Pay first. pretix will automatically validate the domain that is being used for your shop regardless of the edition of pretix and your domain settings.
-But when embedding the widget on your website, your domain will also need to be validated in order to be able to use it for Apple Pay.
+But when embedding the widget on your website, your domain will also need to get validation in order to be able to use it for Apple Pay.

 Please refer to the Stripe documentation page on how to [register domains for payment methods](https://stripe.com/docs/payments/payment-methods/pmd-registration) for further information.